 Equipment And Weaponry

-The Germans anticipated that WW2 would be nothing but a minor conflict lasting for a year or two.
-That’s why they thought of using their state-of-the-art equipment, including Me 109 fighter aircraft, the Panzer III and IV tanks, MP38 machine guns, and Type VII submarine U-boats.
+The Germans anticipated that WW2 would be a minor conflict lasting for a year or two.
+That’s why they considered using their state-of-the-art equipment, including Me 109 fighter aircraft, the Panzer III and IV tanks, MP38 machine guns, and Type VII submarine U-boats.

 Not only that but the production lines were scaled up to incorporate upgrades and modifications to the previous and existing models.
 However, as it turned out, manufacturing new models significantly delayed the production time.

 If Germany forecasted a more extended war, they would have planned the production of their weapons and Panther tanks sooner than later.
 The British Valentine Mk2 tanks were not just slow-moving but also inadequately armored.
-Their two-pounder 37mm guns didn’t have any chance to stand against the mighty long-barrelled 75mm guns of Panther tanks.
+Their two-pounder 37mm guns could not stand against Panther tanks’ mighty long-barrelled 75mm guns.

 Germans focused on using new-generation weapons to win WW2.
 Conversely, they lost tons of resources, including Me 163 Komet and the 188 ton Maus super tank.

-Germany would have been close to winning WW2 if it had used the resources on other promising projects such as the production of Me 262s jet fighters to attack American Bomber formations.
+Germany would have been close to winning WW2 if it had used the resources on other promising projects such as producing Me 262s jet fighters to attack American Bomber formations.

 Furthermore, the disposable Panzerfaust 60 didn’t come into full production until September 1944, which would have caused colossal damage on the Russian front in 1943.